18F/cv_faq/_content/protect-yourself/who-is-at-higher-risk-for-serious-illness-from-covid-19.md

 title: Who is at higher risk for serious illness from COVID-19?
 category: protect-yourself
 layout: post
-date: March 16, 2020
+date: March 24, 2020
 source: CDC
 promoted: true
 source_url: https://www.cdc.gov/coronavirus/2019-ncov/faq.html#anchor_1584386949645
 excerpt: How to protect yourself
 ---

-Early information out of China, where COVID-19 first started, shows that <a href="https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html">some people are at higher risk</a> of getting very sick from this illness including older adults, and people who have serious chronic medical conditions like heart disease, diabetes, and lung disease.
+**Older adults and people of any age who have serious underlying medical conditions** may be at higher risk for more serious complications from COVID-19.
+These people who may be at higher risk of getting very sick from this illness, includes:

+* **Older adults**
+* People who have serious underlying medical conditions like:
+	* Heart disease
+	* Diabetes
+	* Lung disease